CSCfi/korp-backend/korppluginlib/README.md

 in the list `PLUGINS` in `config.py`.
 If a plugin module is not found, a warning is output to the standard output.

-The configuration of `korpplugins` is in the module `korpplugins.config`.
+The configuration of `korppluginlib` is in the module `korppluginlib.config`.
 Currently, the following configuration variables are recognized:

 - `HANDLE_NOT_FOUND`: What to do when a plugin is not found: